TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Controller/TypeConverter.rst

 ===============

 Type converters are commonly used when it is necessary to convert from one type into another.
-They are usually applied in the controller in the method :php:`initialize<actionName>Action()` method.
+They are usually applied in the Extbase controller in the :php:`initialize<actionName>Action()` method.

 For example a date might be given as string in some language,